drstearns/tutorials/src/gojson/index.md

 <a href="https://play.golang.org/p/HmU5_1zQ-z" class="button is-primary">Run in the Go Playground</a>

 This code will read a JSON string from the standard input stream supplied by the operating system shell, decode that into a new empty `*Rectangle`, and then just print the struct so you can see it.
 The Go Playground doesn't have a standard input stream, so the version there uses the `strings` package to create a readable stream over a simple string instead.

+Note that the variable `r` is a pointer to a `Rectangle`, so when we pass that to the `.Decode()` method, we are passing a pointer, not a copy of the struct.
+This allows the method to set the fields of the same struct instance so that we can see those values after the method returns.

 The JSON decoder will set the values of struct fields that are found in the input JSON, but it will silently ignore other keys that do not match a field in the target struct.
 This is good, as it allows you to use a struct definition to enforce a particular schema for the input JSON.
 If nefarious clients post extra JSON data to your web server, it will just be ignored instead of written unwittingly into your database.